-Choosing each other every day means you’re saying your partner, with all their annoying quirks and eccentricities is the one you want in your life.
+Choosing each other every day means you’re saying your partner, with all their annoying quirks and eccentricities, is the one you want in your life.
 Choosing each other every day means no matter how many distractions or temptations come your way, you will not betray or hurt them.
-You will put each other’s happiness first, because that’s what important to you.
+You will put each other’s happiness first because that’s what is important to you.

-This tip becomes especially important for long-distance relationships as well, since physical time spent together is very little.
+This tip becomes especially important for long-distance relationships since physical time spent together is very little.
 Choosing each other and remaining committed, therefore, is difficult in these circumstances, but remains important.
-Honoring your commitment to each other is the healthiest thing you can for your relationship.
+Honoring your commitment to each other is the healthiest thing you can do for your relationship.

 9. Offer each other space

 By space, we’re talking about all kinds.
-Physical, mental, emotional, whatever your partner needs at the time.
+Physical, mental, emotional, whatever you or your partner need at the time.
 There will be times when they will need you around to fix things, or just to listen.
 But there will also be times when they’re overwhelmed and just need to be on their own.